Yeah69/MrMeeseeks.DIE.Docs/docs/user-defined-elements.md

 ### Remarks

-- The ordinary parameters are method injections and are created the same way as regular constructor and property injections, i.e. same configurations apply.
+- The ordinary parameters are method injections and are created in the same way as regular constructor and property injections, i.e. the same configurations apply.
 - You can match and override multiple constructor parameters

 ## Properties

-Instead of customizing the creation of a type this'll allow to override specific properties.
+Instead of customizing the creation of a type with an user-defined factory, this will allow you to override certain properties.

 ### Requirements